minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 environmental votes by 90%, ceteris paribus.
 Additionally, the average fossil fuel and environmental contributions which republicans receive is approximately 30 times higher than that of a Democrat.
-Republicans in this analysis receive an average of 30,000 USD in anti-environmental contirbutions in the cumulative time periods of the six roll-call votes, whereas Democrats receive only about 9,500 USD.
+Republicans in this analysis receive an average of 30,000 USD in anti-environmental contributions in the cumulative time periods of the six roll-call votes, whereas Democrats receive only about 9,500 USD.
 Moreover, Republicans receive an average of 1,250 USD from pro-environmental sources, whereas Democrats receive only an average of approx.